 2. LEARNING TASK 2: Framework for futurity!
-Selecting Indigenous texts to work with - Due: Week 3 (day before our zoom session)
+Selecting Indigenous texts to work with - Due: May 22

 The purpose of this learning task is to create a personal framework for thinking through the big decisions about if, when, how, and for what purpose you would choose a particular Indigenous literary text.
 You will develop your ideas by working with existing framework examples and with literary texts themselves.
 You will also reflect on class discussions and the dimensions of course learning as outlined for learning task 1 to make sure this framework is personally meaningful.
 Guiding questions to help you think through and develop your framework are provided on the learning task 2 handout.